yogermee/CFBRecruits/README.md

 Currently, each website's class has the following methods:

-1. `getClassURL(team, year)` - Including the proper team name string (referenced in the appendix) and the desired year, this function will enable you to generate the proper URL to scrape without have to locate it on the website, copy it, and then paste it into any other methods.
+1. `getClassURL(team, year)` - Including the proper team name string (please reference the appendix for all proper team name strings) and the desired year, this function will enable you to generate the proper URL string to pass into methods to then be scraped without having to manually locate it on the website, copy it, and then paste it into any other methods (which, will also work, if you so desire).

 *Example:*